 Now, let’s take a step back and see what just happened.
 The trading market is a pool of liquidity with a lot of traps.
 One of those traps is the bear trap.

-Bear trap pattern occurs in an uptrend market where the sellers are tricked into believing there will be a reversal when a bearish candle quickly breaks a significant low, only to issue a bullish candle that takes the sellers out and continue the former trend.
+Bear trap pattern occurs in an uptrend market where the sellers are tricked into believing there will be a reversal when a bearish candle quickly breaks a significant low, only to issue a bullish candle that takes the sellers out and continues the former trend.

 This move capitalizes on one of the fears plaguing retail traders: Fear of missing out (FOMO).